Universality class of a spinor Bose-Einstein condensate far from equilibrium: Ferromagnetic spin-1 system

-Our experiments begin with preparing a 2D degenerate spin-1 Bose gas of $^7$Li atoms in an optical dipole trap~\cite{Huh2020} experiencing a finite magnetic field.
-As such the condensate is in the polar phase, where all atoms reside in the $m_z=0$ hyperfine level~\cite{SOM}.
-To initiate the nonequilibrium dynamics, we switch on the microwave field that quenches the quadratic Zeeman energy from $q/h=510$~Hz (polar phase) to a final value (Fig.~\ref{fig1}a).
-This allows to dynamically cross the phase boundaries and thus renders the initial polar state unstable, forming magnetic domains.~\cite{Sadler2006}.
-After a hold time $t$, we measure the \textit{in-situ} atomic density for each spin state and record the magnetization either along the vertical $M_z$ or the horizontal spin axis $M_x$~\cite{SOM}.
+To initiate the nonequilibrium dynamics, we switch on the microwave field that quenches the quadratic Zeeman energy from $q/h=510$~Hz (polar phase) to a final value (Fig.~1a).
+This allows rapid cross of the phase boundaries and thus renders the initial polar state unstable, forming magnetic domains.~\cite{Sadler2006}.
+After a hold time $t$, we measure the \textit{in-situ} atomic density for each spin state and record the magnetization either along the vertical $F_z$ or the horizontal spin axis $F_x$ (Methods).
 A key feature of our system is the strongly ferromagnetic spin interactions~\cite{Huh2020}, such that the characteristic time (length) scale is much shorter (smaller) compared to other alkali atomic systems.
-For instance, the spin interaction energy is $c\simeq-h\times 160\rm~Hz$ and characteristic time scale for domain formation is $t_s=\hbar/2\abs{c}\simeq0.5~\rm{ms}$~\cite{Sadler2006}.
+For instance, the spin interaction energy at the trap center is $c\simeq-h\times 160\rm~Hz$ and characteristic time scale for domain formation is $t_s=\hbar/2\abs{c}\simeq0.5~\rm{ms}$~\cite{Sadler2006}.
 Such strong interaction makes it possible to monitor the spinor gas for evolution times $t\simeq2\times10^3~t_s\simeq 1$~s, being long enough to study the emergent universal coarsening dynamics~\cite{Kudo2013,Hofmann2014,Williamson2016,Williamson2017}.
+Domain formation occurs initially at the harmonic trap center due to higher spin-dependent interaction energy.
+Subsequently these small magnetic domains merge and grow in the universal regime with the same power law exponent regardless of the condensate density.
+Therefore, we are able to investigate the universal coarsening dynamics even with the density inhomogeneity enforced by the harmonic trap.
 To validate the experimental observations, we perform extensive numerical simulations of the underlying Gross-Pitaevskii equations tailored to the experimental setup.
-The truncated Wigner approximation is employed~\cite{Blakie2008} accounting for quantum and thermal fluctuations in the initial polar state~\cite{SOM}.
+The truncated Wigner approximation is employed~\cite{Blakie2008} accounting for quantum and thermal fluctuations in the initial polar state, see Methods for more details.